 conda command to install software packages and create isolated environments to, for example, use different versions of the same package.

 We will later use Conda to create an isolated environment with all the required software for this tutorial.

 Step 2: Preparing a working directory¶

 First, create a new directory

-snakemake-tutorial at a reasonable place and change into that directory in your terminal:
+snakemake-tutorial at a place you can easily remember and change into that directory in your terminal:

 $ mkdir snakemake-tutorial $ cd snakemake-tutorial

 If you use a Vagrant Linux VM from Windows as described above, create that directory under

 /vagrant/, so that the contents are shared with your host system (you can then edit all files from within Windows with an editor that supports Unix line breaks).

 In this directory, we will later create an example workflow that illustrates the Snakemake syntax and execution environment.